Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 TCO and deployment models: costs don't end with servers

-- Vendure: strong TS architecture leads to predictable costs
+- Vendure: flat, custom-quoted subscription; strong TS architecture and predictable line-item costs once quoted, but no public self-serve pricing

 Rule of thumb: